sherryuuer/techs/README.md

-# SALLY'S ALGORITHM

-## Tech thing make us understand the universe.
+## All you need to understand the universe is Algorithms.

 ---